mcne65/nem2-workshop-nem-applied-to-supply-chain/_lessons/04-scope-definition.markdown

 ## What?

 NEM is a **flexible blockchain** technology.
-Instead of uploading all the application logic into the blockchain, you can use it's tested features through API calls for:
+Instead of uploading all the application logic into the blockchain, you can use its tested features through API calls for:

 * Transfer and storage of value.
 * Authorisation.